SakshamSahgal/Major-2-CodeSphere/readme.md

 # CodeSphere

+1. A code Evaluation Platform to simplify the process of coding assignments by professors and students.

+2. It provides professors with intuitive tools to effortlessly create and assign coding questions with detailed problem description, sample, hidden and random test cases along with due dates to students.

+3. It also allows the professors to enable/disable AI assistance to support students when needed.

-you can find the docs here : [Docs](https://sakshamsahgal.github.io/Major-2-CodeSphere/)
+> you can find the docs here : [Docs](https://sakshamsahgal.github.io/Major-2-CodeSphere/)

 ## Features Preview :